vanda/etc-docs/notebooks/ai-explorations/challenges/museum/10-object-image-description.md

 For much research on this problem the following:

-  * 7 Object image classification
+  * Image classification
-  * 8 Object image labelling
+  * Image labelling
-  * 9 Object image caption
+  * Image captioning
+  * Image descriptions

 are all considered the same issue, namely the generation of a certain length of text based on an image, and they vary only in the length of text generated.